john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 # Defines Milestones

-> Integration and deployment is always tough, taking half of entier project release schedule
+> Integration and deployment is always tough, taking half of entier product release life time

-Schedule estimation of programming related projects are always difficule.
+Schedule estimation of programming related projects are always difficult.
 Unforeseen situations or obstacles can always happen.
 I cannot clearly remember how I did the schedule estimation in detail, here's my way.
 First, break down the tasks in very high-level point of view:
 1. Core technical research and minimum prototype implementation: One month.
-Protype and design level code are always fast
+Prototype and design level code are always fast
 2. Character implementation loop of three monsters and two bosses: Two months.
 Lots of main implementation tasks
 3. Game completeness implementation and integration + market test: Two months and more.
 Longest phase.
 The terrible "unforeseen" situations always happen when it comes to integration and deployment

-Project was started on 2020/05/14, set due date on 2020/10/24.
+Project was started on 2020/05/14, due date was set on 2020/10/24.